A Comprehensive Survey of Continual Learning: Theory, Method and Application: Scenario Complexity in Application: The Case of Visual Classification

 In addition to a few labeled data, there is usually a large amount of unlabeled data available and collected over time.
-Based on this observation, ORDisCo \cite{wang2021ordisco} first presents the setting of \emph{Semi-Supervised Continual Learning} (SSCL), where the incremental data are only partially labeled, and extends it to IIL and CIL scenarios.
-However, representative continual learning strategies such as experience replay and weight regularization prove to be less effective in exploiting unlabeled data in SSCL \cite{wang2021ordisco}.
-To address this challenge, ORDisCo \cite{wang2021ordisco} learns a semi-supervised classification model together with conditional GANs for generative replay, and regularizes discriminator consistency to mitigate catastrophic forgetting.
-Targeting a similar setting, subsequent work includes training an adversarial autoencoder to reconstruct images \cite{lechat2021semi}, imposing predictive consistency among augmented and interpolated data \cite{boschini2022continual}, and leveraging the nearest-neighbor classifier to distill class-instance relationships \cite{kang2022soft}.
-Besides, other work considers a slightly different setting, where an additional unlabeled dataset is used for knowledge distillation (GD \cite{lee2019overcoming}) and data augmentation (L2I \cite{tang2022learning}), in order to facilitate supervised continual learning.
+The first practical setting is called \emph{Semi-Supervised Continual Learning} (SSCL)~\cite{wang2021ordisco}, which considers incremental data as partially labeled.
+As an initial attempt, ORDisCo~\cite{wang2021ordisco} learns a semi-supervised classification model together with a conditional GANs for generative replay, and regularizes discriminator consistency to mitigate catastrophic forgetting.
+Subsequent work includes training an adversarial autoencoder to reconstruct images (AAE~\cite{lechat2021semi}), imposing predictive consistency among augmented and interpolated data (CCIC~\cite{boschini2022continual}), leveraging the nearest-neighbor classifier to distill class-instance relationships (NNCSL~\cite{kang2022soft}), etc. The second scenario assumes that there is an external unlabeled dataset to facilitate supervised continual learning, e.g., by knowledge distillation (GD~\cite{lee2019overcoming}) and data augmentation (L2I~\cite{tang2022learning}).
+The third scenario is to learn representations from incremental unlabeled data~\cite{cossu2022continual,hu2021well}, i.e., \emph{Unsupervised Continual Learning} (UCL), which becomes an increasingly important topic for updating pre-trained knowledge in foundation models.

-As for all incremental data being unlabeled, i.e., \emph{Unsupervised Continual Learning} (UCL), CURL \cite{rao2019continual} is an initial attempt that performs task-identity prediction with a mixture-of-Gaussian latent space and mitigates catastrophic forgetting with generative replay.
-Subsequent work applies UCL primarily in upstream representation learning or pre-training, exploiting and improving the advantages of self-supervised representations in suffering less catastrophic forgetting \cite{hu2021well,madaan2021representational}, as discussed in Sec.~\ref{Sec.4.3_Optimization}, \ref{Sec.4.4_Representation}.